Best Machine Learning Frameworks & Tools [with Real Life Examples]

 This effectively means that you would get better results and find your perfect match sooner than you think.

-Machine Learning, however is not all about science and such uninteresting things.
+Though it may seem all about science and other such uninteresting things, but Machine Learning is a lot more than that.
 There are apps like Dango help you in finding the perfect emoji when you want it.
 Dango is not just any run of the mill app, it is, in fact a floating assistant that can be integrated into a number of different messengers.

 Once you integrate Dango into your messenger apps, it can predict the emojis, GIFs & stickers on the basis of what you are writing.
 In order to accomplish this, Dango needs to understand what you are trying to say through the words you are writing.
 Dango makes use of deep learning to train the neural networks so that it can understand the words.
 This training of the app begins with exploring millions of real-life examples of emoji usage and exposing the neural networks to them.